 Illinois is one state that mandates continuing education (CE) for its licensees.
 Licensees must complete and pass CE courses at the rate of six hours per year every two years in order to maintain their licenses.
 These courses keep real estate professionals current on topics such as ethics, agency, legal issues, license law, antitrust and finance.
-The state-approved Illinois Association of REALTORS® Licensing & Training Center has classroom, online and home study options available to complete your CE training.
+The state-approved Illinois REALTORS® Licensing & Training Center has classroom, online and home study options available to complete your CE training.

 Property buyers and sellers are more sophisticated than ever when it comes to buying a home.
 They do their homework and they have certain expectations for the professionalism and service from their real estate agent.
 Whether you join a national franchise, independent company or decide to begin your own business, you'll have the opportunity to get the training you need to exceed their expectations and make your business a success.
 Learn more.

 REALTOR® is a registered trademark of the National Association of REALTORS®.
 This mark represents a high standard of professional conduct in serving the interests of clients and customers.
 Learn more about the REALTOR® organization.